Managing organizational change around new digital initiatives is undoubtedly complicated.

 It’s not enough to simply mention that your company will be undergoing a transition.
 Instead, set definable, achievable goals for this transition.

 Make SMART goals that are Specific, Measurable, Action-oriented, Realistic, and Time-Bound.
-It’ll help you measure transition progress make sure you succeed in the initiative.
+It’ll help you measure transition progress and make sure you succeed in the initiative.

 Moreover, in digital transformation, metrics are a vital component of sustaining changes and building on the value they offer.
 Use KPIs to track and improve performance across processes.